Programming-from-A-to-Z/A2Z-F24/06-markov-cfg/README.md

 ### Markov Chains

 Use one of the [existing examples](https://editor.p5js.org/a2zitp/collections/WEXEPRHuE) to generate text with your own input data.
 Experiment with the "order" and "maximum" length variables.
 Try mixing multiple texts.
 Copy paste your favorite outputs from the browser and document in a blog post.

-Emily Martinez proposes a [series of questions to ask related to working with a corpus of text data](#emily-martinez-questions).
-Reflect on these questions and how they played into your process working with source texts in your documentation post.

 It is not required to write any new code for this assignment, however I'll include some ideas for further exploration below.